Confirm-Solutions/imprint/docs/design/grid/grid_range/grid_range.md

 # Grid Range

-In general, `kevlar` requires a notion of "a set of grid-points" on which to simulate a given model.
+In general, `imprint` requires a notion of "a set of grid-points" on which to simulate a given model.
 As it turns out, we require a few more additional detail to be able to integrate grid range into the framework.